-Students holding the title of Bachelor or a title judged equivalent by the Faculty in another discipline than geography must follow and successfully complete at least one of the two complementary programmes in Geography BSc-60 in order to be admitted to the programme of Master in Geography.
-The courses of one of these two programmes, which have been frequented and assessed during former Bachelor studies, are recognised, as well as courses judged as equivalent.
+Students holding the title of Bachelor or a title judged equivalent by the Faculty in another discipline than geography must follow and successfully complete at least the complementary programme in Geography BSc-60 in order to be admitted to the programme of Master in Geography.
+The courses of this programme, which have been frequented and assessed during former Bachelor studies, are recognised, as well as the courses judged as equivalent.
 The remaining courses constitute the complementary programme and have to be assessed.
 If they are of a minor scope, they can be completed in parallel to the Master programme.
 Otherwise, applicants are admitted to a "pre-master programme" and can start with the master degree programme only after fulfilling the requirements initially laid down for the pre-master.